 I had an ultra-sound guided core needle biopsy.
-Once changed into my pink flowered gown, I was instructed to lie down on a narrow table that felt like I would roll off if I moved around or even blinked an eye.
+Once changed into my pink flowered gown, I was instructed to lie down on a narrow table that felt like I would roll off if I moved or even blinked an eye.
 I was covered with a warm blanket which immediately relaxed me, and I noticed the procedure room was also dimly lit and filled with pictures of flowers, seashells and other nature stuff.
-The only discomfort I felt was a slight stinging as the local anesthetic was injected, which thankfully took effect immediately.
+The only discomfort I felt was a slight stinging as the local anesthetic was injected, which took effect immediately.
+Thank God.

 Immediately, there was a popping sound, sort of like a nail or staple gun shooting off.
 That’s when the sample was cut, sucked up, collected and saved to be analyzed.
-It sounded way worse than it felt.
-Five or six samples the size of tiny grains of rice were taken and each time I jumped a bit even though I knew what was coming.
+It sounded worse than it felt.
+Five or six samples the size of grains of rice were taken, and each time I jumped a bit even though I knew what was coming.
 The jolts were startling and unexpected, but not painful.
-“Be sure you get enough,” was my comment.
-“I don’t want to come back.”

 If you find a lump, don’t put off a mammogram or totally freak out about a biopsy.
 You can at least rest assured your experience will be made as easy for you as possible.
-Try not to let your imagination drive you crazy!
+Try not to let your imagination drive you crazy.

 1. Review your mammogram results with your doctor and look at the area in question.

-3. Understand the different types of biopsies and learn what kind you are having and WHY.
+3. Understand the different types of biopsies and learn what kind you are having and why.

 4. Ask how long it will take to get results and how you will receive them.

-5. Plan to have someone drive you if at all possible.
+5. Plan to have someone drive you, if at all possible.